Astroua/m33-hi-co-lwidths/README.md

 The CO data is hosted by IRAM [here](http://www.iram-institute.org/EN/content-page-329-7-158-240-329-0.html).
 The link refers to the papers that should be cited when using these data.

 Scripts to reproduce the HI reduction and imaging can be found [here](https://github.com/e-koch/VLA_Lband).
+The repository also contains the [scripts to smooth the CO to match the HI](https://github.com/e-koch/VLA_Lband/tree/master/ancillary_data/IRAM30m_CO21/14B-088), which is the version used throughout most of this paper.

 These analyses scripts are setup to run from this directory and rely on paths to the data defined in `paths.py`.
 The disc parameters (inclination, position angle, etc) are required for some script and are loaded through the `galaxy_params.py` script.
 The file that is loaded in this script is available from the HI data link above (`DR1/HI/rotation_curve/rad.out.params.csv`).